Tampa Real Estate Attorney / Foreclosure & Estate Planning Lawyer

 We prepare Wills, Trusts, Living Wills, Durable Power of Attorney Forms, Healthcare Surrogate Forms, Special Needs Trusts and Life Estate Deeds (Ladybird Deeds) custom designed to fit your needs.

 Whether you just need a will, or if you want to setup a revocable trust, we offer Customized Estate Planning Packages that fit every budget.
-Click on the link below for more information.
+For more information please follow the links below.
+To schedule a free initial consultation with an Estate Planning Attorney please call us at (813) 314-2475 or kindly fill out the contact form below.

 Are you conducting research for your estate plan or trying to decide whether you need an Attorney in the first place?